anuwadhwa7/kaiburr_assignment/README.md

 In this task I have integrated my Kaiburr Server REST API with swagger because I didn't require Codegen Stub for the REST APIs.

+Swagger is an open-source software framework backed by a large ecosystem of tools that helps developers design, build, document, and consume RESTful web services.

 Task 2 Screenshots :